SQL CASE WHEN Multiple Conditions Guide

 COUNT(CASE WHEN salary >= 100000 THEN 1 END) AS high_earners,

-SUM(CASE WHEN status = 'active' THEN salary ELSE 0 END) AS active_payroll,
+SUM(CASE WHEN manager_id IS NOT NULL THEN salary ELSE 0 END) AS reports_payroll,

 AVG(CASE